 History of the Handicapped Logo

 In 1968, Rehabilitation International, a federation consists of 145 organizations in 82 different countries, held deliberations on what symbol they should use to designate handicap accessible areas.
 It was at this time that Susan Koefoed submitted her design to be considered alongside six other potential designs.
-Shortly thereafter, Koefed’s design was chosen, and the white, wheelchair bound figure set against a square, royal blue background would go on to attain worldwide reorganizability as the symbol used to mark spaces reserved for handicap people, indicate buttons used to activate automatic doors, denote handicap accessible areas, and a number of other uses.
-Since Koefoed’s original design was so widely adopted, changing the handicap logo since 1968 has been neither practical or necessary.
+Shortly thereafter, Koefed’s design was chosen, and the white, wheelchair-bound figure set against a square, the royal blue background would go on to attain worldwide reorganizability as the symbol used to mark spaces reserved for handicapped people, indicate buttons used to activate automatic doors, denote handicap accessible areas, and a number of other uses.
+Since Koefoed’s original design was so widely adopted, changing the handicap logo since 1968 has been neither practical nor necessary.
 While changing the logo across the world still presents some logistical issues, there is now a good argument for it to be updated.

 What was Updated on the Handicapped Logo (And why it’s Important)

 The new handicapped symbol, designed by artist Sara Hendren and philosophy professor Brian Glenney, features a few key changes.
 First, the new design pictures a handicapped individual with their head tilted forward, indicating their mobility and that they are in control of where they are going.
 The new design also pictures the individual with their arms back, once again indicating that they are dynamic and in control of their own mobility.